jrpool/rallytree/README.md

 # Version notes

+Version 1.8.2 improves and corrects some operation reports and pervasively refactors the code in the `index.js` file.

 Version 1.8.1 adds an option to the planification operation, to associate the existing test cases with the new test folders rather than copying the test cases into the test-folder tree.

 Version 1.8.0 adds the test-case grouping operation.